 1. You’ll increase your chances of qualifying for a refinance loan

 If you don’t have a job outside of the home, it can be challenging to find a lender willing to approve you for a loan.
-Even if your spouse acts as a co-signer, many lenders won’t work with you.
+Even if your spouse acts as a co-signer, many lenders don’t want to work with you.

 But with spouse student loan refinancing, PenFed looks at your combined household income and whoever has the highest credit score.
 With more income and better credit, you’re more likely to get approved for a loan with a great interest rate.

 2. You can simplify your student loan payments